transhapHigsn/animated-goggles/algo/APPROACH.md

 - Calculate number of subpatterns given length n. `calculate_sum`
 - Find length of individual non-overlapping patterns and store total number of patterns found. `create_final`

+### Bugs found in iteration 1

+- `pattern_length` variable's default value is 1 and `is_last_char_vowel` default value is `False`.
+Since there was no check before inccreasing pattern length if current charcater has any preceeding character, in cases where first character is vowel, it would add +1 to pattern_length even though it should not change.

+- For instance, `a` led to `1` instead it should be `0`.
+- Or, `ab` led to `3` instead it should be `1`.

+- `Solution` : Use a flag to check if current character has any preceeding character.
+This can be either done by using string index itself or through boolean flag.